codyd51/penpal/content/index.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

 This is a good call by the operating system!
 DNS traffic is important, as well as sensitive, and the OS shouldn't let any program that comes by handle these requests.

 We're also not quite ready to handle all of our system's "real" DNS traffic, anyway.
 If we did try to route all our traffic through our nascent DNS resolver, it'd be difficult to even look up troubleshooting help!

 Instead, while we're building things out, let's leave our system's DNS configuration alone, and build our server off to the side.
 We'll send ourselves controlled test packets to ensure everything is working as expected, without needing to worry about all the complexities of real-world traffic upfront.

-{{show listing2}}
+{{update main_runloop_bind_to_socket
+    let socket = UdpSocket::bind("0.0.0.0:0")
+        .expect("Failed to bind to a local socket");
+    println!("Bound to {socket:?}");
+}}

 ```shell
 $ cargo run dns_resolver